Barclays Arena: Naming rights

 The arena was initially named after Norwegian ferry operator Color Line as the "Color Line Arena".
 In 2010 the sponsor changed to Spanish telecommunications company Telefónica, naming the arena as "O_{2} World Hamburg".
 O_{2} sponsorship ceased in summer 2015, changing the arena name again, this time into Barclaycard Arena (stylized as "barclaycard arena").

 In June 2021, because of Barclaycard's rebranding in Germany to the bank's corporate name, the arena announced that from autumn 2021 onwards, the name will change once more to Barclays Arena (stylized as BARCLAYS Arena).
+In June 2026, it was announced that the arena would be renamed to Sparda-Bank Arena starting 21 July 2027 after Sparda-Bank Hamburg bought the naming rights following Barclays ceasing operations in Germany.

 Notable events

 Arena hosted Dota 2 annual world championship "The International" in September 2025.